andela-jwan/rails_testing_with_capybara/README.md

     <% end %>
     ```

+    This code should be inserted right under the body tag and above the yield command.
 Rerun our tests and they should pass.

 4. Style our content tag.
 We gave the flash message a class that dynamically changes based on what the flash name is.
 Let's create a flash.scss in our app/stylesheets folder.

-    Add this code to flash.scss:
+    Add this code to **app/assets/stylesheets/flash.scss** (you need to create this file):

     ```rubyonrails
     .flash-notice {